mittelmark/pantcl/README.md

 others.
 The tools contains as well a graphical user interface for direct editing of code for graphical tools like GraphViz, PlantUml and many others.

+For a overview about the Pandoc Tcl filter you can see as well the presentation at the presentation at [S & T 2021](https://raw.githubusercontent.com/mittelmark/DGTcl/master/pandoc-tcl-filter/doc/Groth-S-and-T-2021.pdf).

-So in summary pantcl allows you:
+So in summary the `pantcl` application allows you:

-- document conversion from Markdown to HTNML with evaluation of internal code chunks without pandoc
+- perform document conversion from Markdown to HTML with evaluation of internal code chunks without pandoc
-- document conversion from many input (Markdown, ReStructuredText, Wiki formats, ...) to many output formats (HTML, DOCX, PDF, ...) with evaluation of internal code chunks
+- perform document conversion from many input (Markdown, ReStructuredText, Wiki formats, ...) to many output formats (HTML, DOCX, PDF, ...) with evaluation of internal code chunks
 - writing code documentation inside source code using a `#'` prefix followed by Markdown code